 The Convertible Sunglasses (Transitions Drivewear)

 Drivewear lenses also combine an automatic self-tint with polarization.
-The difference to the transitions vantage version is that Drivewear lenses are already in the lightest tint comparable to a pair of light tinted sunglasses.
+The difference to the transitions vantage version is that Drivewear lenses are already darker in the lightest tint possible compared to a pair of lightly tinted sunglasses.
 It is not suitable for night-time use but offers a very pleasant contrast during the day.
 The special thing about these glasses is that they change colors while they get darker.